Need Help?

 The length and breadth of a rectangle are 7.1 inches and 2.5 inches respectively.
 Determine whether the area of the rectangle is a terminating decimal or not.

-Solution: Given, the length of rectangle is 7.1 inches and the breadth of rectangle = 2.5 inches.
+Solution: Given, that the length of the rectangle is 7.1 inches and the breadth of the rectangle = is 2.5 inches.

 Area of Rectangle = Length × Breadth = 7.1 inches × 2.5 inches =17.75 inches.